UPDATE: Samuel R. Delany –– A Critical Symposium (1/15/06; 3/23/06–3/24/06)

 on a writer whose interrogations of gender and sexuality, race and class, genre

 and theory, and identity and difference have been and will remain of vital

 Of special importance to this conference is that Mr. Delany himself will be

-attending and giving a reading.
-Also speaking will be novelist and critic Lance
+Carl Freedman, and Jeffrey Tucker.
+Also reading will be writer and critic Lance

-For further updates on the conference, check this posting and visit the
+For further information and updates on the conference, visit the conference

 From the Literary Calls for Papers Mailing List

 or write Jennifer Higginbotham: higginbj_at_english.upenn.edu